ajgorhoe/IGLib.modules.IGLibCore/src/IGLib.Transfer/README_IGLib.Transfer.md

 * **Most of the utilities** from the IG.Num namespace should be **transferred** (copied).
 * Namespaces should be changed, such that the **legacy IGLib and** the **IGLib.Numeric** library **can be referenced simultaneously**.

+#### To Be Done

+In IGLib.Numeric, **Remove all depenndencies on Console**.
+These dependencies can be kept in a higher level libraries, for example via static utility methods or extension methods.

 ### Testing

 **This is to be changed**.